hyperledger/aries-rfcs/concepts/0003-protocols/tictactoe-1.0/README.md

 ### Collateral

-A reference implementation of the logic of a game is provided with this HIPE as python 3.x code.
+A reference implementation of the logic of a game is provided with this RFC as python 3.x code.
 See [game.py](game.py).
 There is also a simple hand-coded AI that can play the game when plugged into an agent (see [ai.py](ai.py)), and a set of unit tests that prove correctness (see [test_tictactoe.py](test_tictactoe.py)).